Dzoukr/Talks/sneaking-fsharp-into-your-organization/slides/index.md

 *******

-# Now it is time to educate your boss
+# Now it is time to sell it to your boss

 *******